KEMPtechnologies/powershell-sdk-vnext/README.md

 ====================
 This is a powershell wrapper around the KEMP RESTful API.
 It is considered a "release candidate."
 This means that the team behind its engineering has a have a high level of assurance in its quality but would prefer to obtain feedback from the user community before releasing it as an official replacement for our current powershell wrapper.

+If you have any thoughts that you would like to share we welcome your [issues](https://github.com/KEMPtechnologies/powershell-sdk-vnext/issues)

 Installation
 ============